groff_diff(7) — Linux manual page

 to it as a “living fossil”.]

-troff, ps ignores scaling units and thus “.ps 10u” sets the type
+AT&T troff the ps request ignores scaling units and thus “.ps 10u”

-size to 10 points, whereas in GNU troff it sets the type size to
+sets the type size to 10 points, whereas in GNU troff it sets the

-10 scaled points, possibly a much smaller measurement.
-AT&T's
+type size to 10 scaled points, which may be a much smaller

-See subsection “Fractional type sizes and new scaling units”
+measurement.
+See subsection “Fractional type sizes and new

 The ab request differs from AT&T troff: GNU troff writes no